yiisoft-contrib/yiiframework.com/README.md

 #
 # You may also build only parts of the docs, run  make help  for the available commands.
 make docs

+# If you are using Docker image, you need to additionally pass VENDOR_DIR:
+make docs VENDOR_DIR=$VENDOR_DIR

 # populate the search index by running
 ./yii search/rebuild